 Regions supporting Standard Tier

 Standard Tier is available only to resources that use regional external IP addresses in the following Google Cloud regions.
 To use Standard Tier for Cloud Storage buckets acting as backends for HTTP(S) Load Balancing, the HTTP(S) load balancer must use a regional external IP address and also select Standard Tier.

 This table summarizes the differences in routing for each of the Network Service Tiers:

 |Ingress to Google Cloud||Traffic from your users enters Google's network at a location nearest to them.||Traffic from your users enters Google's network through peering, ISP, or transit networks in the region where you have deployed your Google Cloud resources.|

 |Egress from Google Cloud||cold potato routing

 Egress traffic is sent through Google's network backbone, leaving at a global edge POP closest to your users.

 |hot potato routing

-Egress traffic is sent to the Internet via a peering or transit network local to the GCP region from which it originates.
+Egress traffic is sent to the Internet via a peering or transit network local to the Google Cloud region from which it originates.